Gradient-Based Quantification of Epistemic Uncertainty for Deep Object Detectors

-Here, the first two factors have already been computed, hence we obtain a FLOP count for subsequently computing \(\nabla_{K_t}\L\) of
+Here, the first two factors have already been computed, hence we obtain a FLOP count for subsequently computing \(\nabla_{\!K_t}\L\) of

-via the backpropagation step from \(\nabla_{K_{t+1}} \L\).
+via the backpropagation step from \(\nabla_{\!K_{t+1}} \L\).
 The claim in \cref{thm: complexity} addressing \cref{eq: simple 2-last layer gradient}, follows for \(t = T - 1\) in \cref{eq: flops induction}.

-Finally, we address the computational complexity for MC dropout with dropout on \(\phi_{T - 1}\).
+Finally, we address the computational complexity for sampling-based uncertainty quantification methods with sampling on \(\phi_{T - 1}\).
+This is applicable, \eg, for dropout on the last layer (as in our experiments) or a deep sub-ensemble \cite{valdenegrodeep} sharing the forward pass up to the last layer (note, that we do not use sub-ensembles in our experiments, but regular deep ensembles).
+Earlier sampling leads to far higher FLOP counts.
 Again, we ignore the cost of dropout itself as it is random binary masking together with a respective up-scaling/multiplication of the non-masked entries by a constant.
 The cost stated in \cref{thm: complexity} results from the residual forward pass \(\phi_{T - 1} \mapsto \phi_T = \alpha_T (C^{K_T} \cdot \phi_{T - 1} + b_T)\) where we now apply previous results.
-Obtaining all \(n_T\) entries in the resulting sample feature map requires a total FLOP count of
+Obtaining all \(n_T\) entries in the resulting sample featuOur meta classification and meta regression models (see \cref{sec: methods}) are gradient boosting models.
+For gradient boosting models, we employ the XGBoost library \cite{Chen:2016:XST:2939672.2939785} with 30 estimators (otherwise standard settings).re map requires a total FLOP count of

 as claimed, where we have considered the sparsity of \(C^{K_T}\).
 The last term results from the bias addition.